erdc/proteus/proteus/SWFlow/README.md

 Creating a new test is as simple as copying one of the existing files, and modifying appropriately to fit your needs.

 Currently, most of the tests are set up to use a rectangular domain with triangle elements created by a function in `proteus/SpatialTool.py`.
-To see an examples with slightly more complicated domains, take a look at `mach_flow.py` and `obstacle_flow.py`.
+To see examples with slightly more complicated domains, take a look at `mach_flow.py` and `obstacle_flow.py`.
 The SWFlow API can be used with meshes created by Triangle and Gmsh.
 The "real world" tests such as the Malpesset problem use meshes created by the software SMS (https://www.aquaveo.com/software/sms-surface-water-modeling-system-introduction) in the ADH format.
 If you would like to use your own mesh, but aren't sure how to use it, please contact us and we can gladly help.

 <!-- ## Break down into end to end tests